How to Make Your Own Diet Plan (Beginner Guide)

 At this point:

-• You know your calorie target
+- You know your calorie target

-• You know your macro targets
+- You know your macro targets

-• You have a rough diet structure
+- You have a rough diet structure

 Now the real skill is adjusting portion sizes.

-Use a calorie tracking app like Cronometer and a kitchen scale to:
+Use a calorie tracking guide to:

-• Increase or reduce portions
+- Increase or reduce portions

-• Swap foods
+- Swap foods

-• Get closer to your calorie and macro targets
+- Get closer to your calorie and macro targets

 You usually do not need perfect accuracy.
 Being reasonably close consistently matters more.